Click to quick exit (ESC)

 Abortion and Miscarriage

 Title IX, the nationwide law against sex discrimination in education, protects students who are or were pregnant by prohibiting harassment and discrimination and guaranteeing certain accommodations relating to pregnancy.
 This also includes students who have an abortion or experience a miscarriage or other pregnancy loss.
-(Note, the Title IX regulations refer to “termination” of pregnancy, which is a technical term that includes miscarriage and abortion.)
+(Note, the Title IX regulations refer to “termination” of pregnancy, which is a technical term that includes miscarriage, stillbirth, and abortion.)

-The Title IX regulations state that:
+The current Title IX regulations state that:

 “A recipient shall not discriminate against any student, or exclude any student from its education program or activity, including any class or extracurricular activity, on the basis of such student’s pregnancy, childbirth, false pregnancy, termination of pregnancy or recovery therefrom…” 34 CFR 106.40(b)(1)